listenrightmeow/appointment/README.md

 ----
 Set an option list of incremented timeslots based upon user date selection with a datepicker like Daterange (https://github.com/mdyer/daterange).

+See a demo of the plugin here : http://jsfiddle.net/listenrightmeow/jLHzK/

 ``` js
 .appointmentTime('15 minutes', '10/11/12', '8:00AM - 5:00PM');